 Easy Everyday Spiced Flatbreads Recipe (makes 12 pita-sized flatbreads)

 You can make loads of variations on these using herbs like rosemary, for example, or mixing up the spices.

 Mix everything together in a bowl and give it a knead.
 At this point, you can change the texture by either kneading well (around 5 minutes) for a light texture with a hollow middle like a pita bread, or just kneading until smooth if you want a denser bread (they will take longer to cook like this).

-Leave the dough overnight in a coolish place or for a few hours in a warmer place until the dough has roughly doubled in size.
+Leave the dough in a warm place for an hour or two until it has roughly doubled in size.

 Knock back the dough and divide into roughly golf ball sized lumps.
 When making the balls try to fold the dough in on itself, imagine you’re making a little air pocket inside.